Hallucinogen Drug Overview

 • More intense sensory experiences, such as colors appearing brighter or sounds appearing more distinct.

-The term “psychedelic” is often used to collectively describe the above psychological sensory effects, which are often understood by the subject as not based in reality.
+The term “psychedelic” is often used to collectively describe the above psychological sensory hallucinogen side effects, which are often understood by the subject as not based in reality.
 For these users, hallucinogens are a way for them to transcend the state of being human, potentially allowing for a better understanding of themselves and their relationship with the world and reality.8

 • Increased energy.